+To Open To Add to

-Minimum Investments To Open Your Account To Add to Your Account Class T \$5,000,000 None
+Minimum Investments Your Account Your Account

+Class T \$5,000,000 None

-Shares of the Fund may be purchased by check, by wire transfer of funds via a bank or through an approved financial intermediary (i.e., a supermarket, investment advisor, financial planner or consultant, broker, dealer or other investment professional and their agents) authorized by the Fund to receive purchase orders.
-Financial intermediaries may provide varying arrangements for their clients to purchase and redeem shares, which may include different sales charges as described in this Prospectus, additional fees and different investment minimums.
+Shares of the Fund may be purchased by check, by wire transfer of funds via a bank or through an approved financial intermediary (i.e., a financial supermarket, investment advisor, financial planner or consultant, broker, dealer or other investment professional and their agents) authorized by the Fund to receive purchase orders.
+Financial intermediaries may provide varying arrangements for their clients to purchase and redeem shares, which may include different sales charges, additional fees and different investment minimums.
 In addition, from time to time, a financial intermediary may modify or waive the initial and subsequent investment minimums.
 You may make an initial investment in an amount greater than the minimum amounts shown in the preceding table and the Fund may, from time to time, reduce or waive the minimum initial investment amounts.
 The minimum initial investment amount is automatically waived for Fund shares purchased by Trustees of the Trust and current or retired directors and employees of the Advisor and its affiliates.